drewmullen/harvester-go-sdk/docs/KubevirtIoApiCoreV1VolumeStatus.md

 NewKubevirtIoApiCoreV1VolumeStatusWithDefaults instantiates a new KubevirtIoApiCoreV1VolumeStatus object
 This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetContainerDiskVolume

+`func (o *KubevirtIoApiCoreV1VolumeStatus) GetContainerDiskVolume() KubevirtIoApiCoreV1ContainerDiskInfo`

+GetContainerDiskVolume returns the ContainerDiskVolume field if non-nil, zero value otherwise.

+### GetContainerDiskVolumeOk

+`func (o *KubevirtIoApiCoreV1VolumeStatus) GetContainerDiskVolumeOk() (*KubevirtIoApiCoreV1ContainerDiskInfo, bool)`

+GetContainerDiskVolumeOk returns a tuple with the ContainerDiskVolume field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetContainerDiskVolume

+`func (o *KubevirtIoApiCoreV1VolumeStatus) SetContainerDiskVolume(v KubevirtIoApiCoreV1ContainerDiskInfo)`

+SetContainerDiskVolume sets ContainerDiskVolume field to given value.

+### HasContainerDiskVolume

+`func (o *KubevirtIoApiCoreV1VolumeStatus) HasContainerDiskVolume() bool`

+HasContainerDiskVolume returns a boolean if a field has been set.

 ### GetHotplugVolume